 A fully loaded semi-trailer can be more than 70 feet long and weigh up to 80,000 pounds.
 They are clear and obvious dangers to passenger vehicles.
 Trucks often weigh 20 to 25 times as much as passenger vehicles, and they are far less maneuverable.

 When semi-trailers are at highway speeds, the potential for fatal accidents increases dramatically.
-About 72 percent of all large truck accident fatalities are occupants of passenger vehicles and 16 percent are drivers or occupants of the large trucks themselves.
-Here are some of the leading causes of large truck accidents that lead to wrongful death lawsuits:
+About 72 percent of all large truck crash fatalities are occupants of passenger vehicles and 16 percent are drivers or occupants of the large trucks themselves.

-Truck accidents can lead to significant injuries over time.
-Fatalities are subject to special wrongful death laws.
+Truck accidents can lead to significant injuries over time and fatalities are subject to special wrongful death laws.
 Consult an attorney to understand your rights and options.

 If you lost a family member in a crash involving a semi-trailer or other large truck, you’re likely financially and emotionally devastated.
 Here at KBA Attorneys, our goal is to help you transition through this.
 We may be of great help to you in your financial struggle.

 Don’t let the truck insurance company control you.
 While attending to your medical needs, start your recovery by contacting our offices to arrange for a free consultation and case evaluation.
 Our objective is to get you started in the right direction and get the compensation owed to you.
-Contact KBA Attorneys today.
+Contact a truck accident lawyer today.